-The reason for this is that Kodak claims that the new X-ray machines can be quite harmful to the films, so you might end up with completely damaged ones if they pass the scanners that include heavy X-rays.
+The reason for this is that Kodak claims that the new X-ray machines can be quite harmful to the films, so you might end up with completely damaged ones if they pass the airport security scanners that include heavy X-rays.

-However, the scanners that are installed on the airport security checkpoints are known not to be so harmful.
+However, the airport security scanners that are installed on the airport security checkpoints are known not to be so harmful.
 This is why Kodak recommends putting your films in your carry-on bags and saving them from exposure to intense X-ray radiation.

 Take a look at this YouTube video, and take in all the advice he offers from years of traveling with cameras and film.

 How Can You Additionally Protect Your Disposable Camera Films When Passing Security?